GuessWhoSamFoo/cookies/content/web-servers/lamp/set-up-a-lamp-server-on-gentoo.md

 ## Set the Hostname and Configure /etc/hosts

-Before you begin installing and configuring the components described in this guide, please make sure you've followed our instructions for [setting your hostname](/docs/getting-started#sph_setting-the-hostname) and [configuring /etc/hosts](/docs/getting-started#sph_update-etc-hosts).
+Before you begin installing and configuring the components described in this guide, please make sure you've followed our instructions for [setting your hostname](/docs/getting-started#setting-the-hostname).
 Issue the following commands to make sure it is set properly:

     echo "HOSTNAME=\"titan\"" > /etc/conf.d/hostname
     /etc/init.d/hostname restart